craigpastro/leetcode/docs/problems/3_longest_substring_without_repeating_characters.md

 Medium

-Given a string s, find the length of the longest substring without repeating characters.
+Given a string `s`, find the length of the longest substring without repeating characters.

 ```python
 class Solution: